 The big beauty conglomerates have started to shift and consider their impact on the environment.
 But their progress is slow.
 How many shampoo bars are stocked in your local supermarket?

-Tips for more sustainable beauty routines
+Tips for more sustainable and eco friendly beauty routines

 It’s time to take a good look at your beauty regime.
 Beauty marketing is very persuasive and the aim is always to sell the whole system.
 But what do you actually need?
 For example if skin aging is your main concern then according to a study published in the annals of internal medicine, suncream users showed 24% less aging than those using the cream they usually did.